 Catarina is one of five interns at the Facebook headquarters in Menlo Park, California this summer and intends to return for a second internship next year.
-Her participation in the program started in the Fall 2018 intake with her Computer Science (CS114) class with Facebook software engineer Miki Friedmann as instructor.
+Her participation in the program started in the Fall 2018 intake with her Computer Science (CS114) class with Facebook software engineer Miki Friedmann as an instructor.
 He is a visiting faculty member at NJIT’s Ying Wu College of Computing.

 It was a fun experience for Catarina and her classmates.
 Miki Friedman always records videos of his lectures for students to review and makes himself available outside of class.
 “He was very engaged, very energetic,” she says.